 DYS635 = 25 or 26

-A combination of all the above (within R1b) indicates a strong probability one is U198 positive.
+A combination of all the above (within Haplogroup R) indicates a strong probability one is U198 positive.

-Unfortunately, not all labs test all five markers.
-The first three of the above markers are included in a 37-marker test from a well-known commercial company.
-If an R1b man has all three in combination, including the important (and often overlooked) DSY607 = 14, there is a very good chance he will be U198 positive.
-We now know that a small group (mainly Morrisons) will have these three marker values (and DYS492 = 13) yet will be U198 negative.
+All of these markers are tested in the 111 marker test available from Family Tree DNA.
+The first three of the above markers are included in a 37-marker test from the same company and in the Alpha-Beta Y-STR panel from YSEQ (who also offer an extensive array of standalone SNP tests).
+If a “Haplogroup R” man has all three in combination, including the important (and often overlooked) DSY607 = 14, there is a very good chance he will be U198 positive.
+A minority of men will have these three marker values (and DYS492 = 13) yet will be U198 negative.
 However they will almost certainly test positive for the upstream haplogroup known as R-U106, for which an independent project exists.

 This is only a guide and the result can only be determined with certainty by SNP test.